Clinical Dermatology (MSc)

 Applicants must be qualified in medicine and have a minimum of 1 year's general medical experience.

-English Language Requirements: A score of 7.0 IELTS or equivalent in all subtests.
+English Language Requirements: A score of 7.0 IELTS (with 7.0 in all subtests) or equivalent qualification.

-Please note that Cardiff University no longer accepts results from the TOEFL paper-based or computerised exams.
+Please note that Cardiff University no longer accepts TOEFL qualifications.